Universal CRT deployment

 From Visual Studio .NET through Visual Studio 2013, each major release of the C++ compiler and tools has included a new, standalone version of the Microsoft C Runtime (CRT) library.
 These standalone versions of the CRT were independent from, and to various degrees, incompatible with each other.
 For example, the CRT library used by Visual Studio 2012 was version 11, named msvcr110.dll, and the CRT used by Visual Studio 2013 was version 12, named msvcr120.dll.
 Beginning in Visual Studio 2015, it's no longer the case.
 Visual Studio 2015 and later versions of Visual Studio all use one Universal CRT.

 The preferred method to centrally install the Universal CRT is to use Microsoft Windows Update.
 The Universal CRT is a Recommended update for all supported Microsoft Windows operating systems, so by default, most machines install it as part of the regular update process.
 The initial release of the Universal CRT was KB2999226.
-A later update with various bug fixes was made in KB3118401, and there have been additional updates with further bug fixes and new features.
-For more recent updates, search support.microsoft.com for Universal C Runtime or Universal CRT.
+A later update with various bug fixes was made in KB3118401, and there have been more updates with further bug fixes and new features.
+For more recent updates, search

-Because the Universal CRT is a fundamental dependency of the C++ libraries, the Visual C++ redistributable (VCRedist) installs the initial version of the Universal CRT (version 10.0.10240) on machines that don't already have one installed.
+The Universal CRT is a fundamental dependency of the C++ libraries.
+The Visual C++ Redistributable (VCRedist) installs the initial version of the Universal CRT (version 10.0.10240) on machines that don't already have one installed.
 This version is sufficient to satisfy the C++ library dependencies.
-If your application depends on a more recent version of the Universal CRT, you must use Windows Update to bring your machine fully up-to-date, or install that version explicitly.
-It's best to install the Universal C Runtime via Windows Update or an MSU before installing the VCRedist, to avoid potential multiple required reboots.
+If your application depends on a more recent version of the Universal CRT, you must use Windows Update to bring your machine fully up to date.
+Or, install that version of the UCRT explicitly.
+It's best to install the Universal C Runtime by using Windows Update or an MSU before you install the VCRedist.
+This installation order can help avoid multiple required reboots.

 Not all operating systems are eligible for the most recent Universal C Runtime via Windows Update.
-On Windows 10, the centrally deployed version matches the version of the operating system.
+On Windows 10 or Windows 11, the centrally deployed version matches the version of the operating system.
 To update the Universal C Runtime further, you must update the operating system.
-For Windows Vista through Windows 8.1, the latest available Universal C Runtime is currently based on the version included in the Windows 10 Anniversary Update, with additional fixes (version 10.0.14393).
+For Windows Vista through Windows 8.1, the latest available Universal C Runtime is based on the Windows 10 Anniversary Update (version 10.0.14393).

 There are two restrictions on local deployment to be aware of:

-On Windows 10, the Universal CRT in the system directory is always used, even if an application includes an application-local copy of the Universal CRT.
-It's true even when the local copy is newer, because the Universal CRT is a core operating system component on Windows 10.
+On Windows 10 and Windows 11, the Universal CRT in the system directory is always used, even if an application includes an application-local copy of the Universal CRT.
+It's true even when the local copy is newer, because the Universal CRT is a core operating system component on Windows 10 and later.

 - Statically link the Universal CRT,